this is radio nowhere.

 Commenting privileges.
 You can have a conversation here that isn't clogged up with spam comments or randos.

 Other stuff I haven't thought of yet.
 Do you want a private Discord server to chat with other Springsteen fans?
 A monthly AMA?
-Become a subscriber and weigh in!
+Happy to discuss options with subscribers or potential subscribers.

 Thank you for your consideration and hopefully your patronage.
 You can find me at caryn dot rose at gmail dot com if you have any additional questions I can answer.